mahadiktejas2003/GPT4-Vision-to-TTS-Query-PDF/README.md

 Prompt2=Messi video:

 These are frames from a series of a soccer game, DESCRIBE THE SEQUENCE OF IMAGES AS IF U ARE COMMENTING ON A SOCCER MATCH of what you see in the game , BUT IN THE CONINOUS MANNER OF IMAGES.
 The series lasts approximately {duration} seconds.
 The narration should be engaging and energetic, capturing the excitement of the game.
 Emphasize the player with the ball, who is Lionel Messi, and highlight the thrilling moments on the field.
 Ensure that the commentary is captivating and enhances the viewing experience of each frame.

+@Limitations:
+-Only 10 seconds of video size can be given the TTS, that's becaseu of the GPT4 vision preview  version!